tyy20/BENN-codes/simulation-model-D-IV/README.md

 - Some `.py` files are also provided in case it takes too long to run the `.ipynb` file.
 - Directories need to be changed accordingly in each code.
+- CPU times for each method under each sample size are summarized in Table S.3.
 - In the command-line arguments,
   - `--model1` and `--model2` are labels of the settings
   - `--n` is the sample size